dorl12/Super_fun-Cloud-Functions/README.md

 getDepartmentsByOrder - gets a list of departments and returns an array of departments according to the order of the shortest path in the supermarket.

 isProductExist - The function gets a name of a product and checks whether the product exist in the DB.

+How to run the functions:
+1. Clone the repository
+2. Set up Firebase project
+3. Set up Firebase Admin SDK
+4. Install dependencies
+5. Configure Firebase Admin SDK
+6. Deploy Cloud Functions
+7. Test the Cloud Functions